RULES TO THE GRILLED CHEESE INVITATIONAL

 That means each contestant can try and win with a total of THREE (3) grilled cheese sammich entries, choosing to compete in Love, American Style; in Missionary Position; in Kama Sutra; and in Honey Pot.

-There is a NON-REFUNDABLE competition fee per entry, $25 for Amateur competitors and $50 for Professional competitors.
+There is a NON-REFUNDABLE competition fee per entry, $30 for Amateur competitors and $60 for Professional competitors.
 Your competition fee gets free admission for you and ONE (1) assistant to the event (regardless of how many heats you enter).

 Competitors and assistants MUST STILL REGISTER ONLINE AS JUDGES and MAY NOT judge any heat in which they are competing.
 Note: Teams are permitted, however you will have to fight amongst yourselves as to who gets the trophy if you win.
 Teams may be no larger than one competitor and one assistant.

 See the Competitor Rules below for more details.